Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Logic-Based Benders Decomposition

+\paragraph{Valid inequalities} The optimality constraints update the value of the objective of the master problem.
+However, they are only evaluated for integer solutions.
+To reduce the master search tree, it is worth noting that it is possible to estimate a lower bound on the makespan based on the release date of a task.

-\end{proposition} \begin{proof} The makespan of a solution of our problem cannot be less than the minimum amount of time required to process the consecutive tasks, i.e., as if the resource constraints of the RCPSP were ignored and only precedence constraints were present.
-Thus, we can deduce that, for each energy-intensive task $j$, a valid makespan must be at least equal to the largest minimum distances between $j$ and its successors, i.e.:
+\begin{proposition} For every energy-intensive task $j\in \mathcal{J}$, the makespan $q$ must satisfy the following constraints: \begin{small} \end{small} \end{proposition} \begin{proof} The makespan of a solution of our problem cannot be less than the minimum amount of time required to process the consecutive tasks, i.e., as if the resource constraints of the RCPSP were ignored and only precedence constraints were present.
+Thus, we can deduce that, for each energy-intensive task $j$, a valid makespan must be at least equal to the largest minimum distances between $j$ and its successors, i.e.: \begin{small}